If you can be a question mark in regards to qualifying and still have 13 written offers, that says enough about what you can do on the field

-And, if you are a qualifier when at one point you were not, one has to wonder just how that attention would change.
+And, if you are a qualifier when at one point you weren't, one has to wonder just how that attention would change.

 Mikell Simpson is about to find out.

-No, the only thing Mikell has to worry about now is how to better his 10 yards per carry last year, how to top the more than 25 yards per catch he averaged as a junior and how he will tally more than 25 touchdowns going into his final year of prep-ball.
+No, the only thing Mikell has to worry about now is how to better his 10 yards per carry last year, how to top the over 25 yards per catch he averaged as a junior and how he will tally more than a quarter of a hundred touchdowns going into his final year of prep-ball.

 Oh, and probably where to put the additional offers coming in.
-That is what Mikell is somewhat expecting, but hoping more than anything, because he knows that the reason many schools shied away was because of his uncertain academic future.
-"It was like a cloud," he said.
+That's what Mikell is somewhat expecting, but hoping more than anything, because he knows that the reason many schools shied away was because of his uncertain academic future.
+"It was like a cloud."
+Mikell said.
 "Some teams tell you they like you, say they want to offer, but you know if you don't have the grades, some of those might not come."

-There is another West coast team that actually has offered Simpson right now, that being UCLA.
-That is another team he has his eyes on as being a solid shot at one of his official visits this year.
-"Yeah, I am pretty sure I am going on an official there and I am looking at possibly taking one in December to Nebraska," Simpson said.
+There's another west coast team that actually has offered Simpson right now, that being UCLA.
+That's another team he has his eyes on as being a solid shot at one of his official visits this year.
+"Yeah, I am pretty sure I am going on an official there and I am looking at possibly taking one in December to Nebraska."

-With this newfound breath of fresh air, Simpson is excited because it comes at the same time summer practices are in session.
-It is his time to enjoy the game at the high school level, but he is looking to get a little more serious about the next level as well.
-"Over the next month, I plan on calling every team that I am interested in just to see how interested they are in me," Simpson said.
-"Once I figure out who really wants me, I'll narrow my list down to like ten before the season and hopefully five during the season.
+With this newfound breath of fresh air, Mikell is excited because it comes at the same time Summer practices are in session.
+It's his time to enjoy the game at the high school level, but he's looking to get a little more serious about the next level as well.
+"Over the next month, I plan on calling every team that I am interested in just to see how interested they are in me."
+Simpson stated.
+"Once I figure out who really wants me, I'll narrow my list down to like ten before the season and hopefully five during the season."

 "That way I know where all my official visits will go."

-Despite the success of passing the SAT, Simpson did say that he may retake it at a later date.
-Typical to his football success, Simpson said that this was not much different than anything else.
+Despite the success of passing the SAT, Mikell did say that he may retake it at a later date.
+Typical to his football success, Simpson said that this wasn't much different than anything else.
 You always want to get better.
-"Yeah, I am happy to get it out of the way, but I might want to retake it and just see how good I can do," he said.
+"Yeah, I am happy to get it out of the way, but I might want to retake it and just see how good I can do."